open-contracting/infrastructure/docs/cost/ids/sustainability.md

 - [`.type`](project-schema.json,/definitions/Milestone,type) to 'financing'
 - [`.status`](project-schema.json,/definitions/Milestone,status) to 'met'

-2. If disclosing the submission date, set the milestone's [`.title`](project-schema.json,/definitions/Milestone,title) to "Climate finance submission" and its [`.dateMet`](project-schema.json,/definitions/Milestone,dateMet) to the date of the submission
+2. If disclosing the submission date, set the milestone's [`.title`](project-schema.json,/definitions/Milestone,title) to "Climate finance submission" and its [`.dateMet`](project-schema.json,/definitions/Milestone,dateMet) to the date of the submission.
 3. If disclosing the approval date, set the milestone's [`.title`](project-schema.json,/definitions/Milestone,title) to "Climate finance approval" and its [`.dateMet`](project-schema.json,/definitions/Milestone,dateMet) to the date of the approval.
 ```json
 {